tjthiagocosta/LeetCode-Solutions/README.md

 ---

 **Note:** LeetCode-Solutions is a personal repository crafted by Thiago Costa.
-Feel free to explore, learn, and contribute.
+Feel free to explore and learn.
 Remember, coding is not just about solving problems; it's about enjoying the journey.